hkarim3112/BlogApp/README.md

 * Postgres version
 ~ 14.1

-* System dependencies
-.
+Features
+* user can signin/signup
+* user can upload posts
+* user can report posts
+* user can give suggestions to other's posts
+* user can edit, delete,like posts
+* user can be normal user, moderator, or admin
+* moderator has authority to publish unpublish or delete the post.
+* admin can manage everything from AdminPanel

-* Configuration
+Configuration

-add smpt mailer configurations for email confirmations
+* add smpt mailer configurations for email confirmations

-* Database creation
+Database creation

-run rails db:create to create pg database
+* run rails db:create to create pg database

-* Database initialization
+Database initialization

-run rails db:migrate to initialize database run rails db:seed to initialize records
+* run rails db:migrate to initialize database
+* run rails db:seed to initialize records

-* How to run the test suite
-.

-* Services (job queues, cache servers, search engines, etc.)
-.

-* Deployment instructions
-.

-* ...